rspeer/python-ftfy/docs/index.rst

 If your input is a mess of unmarked bytes, you might want a tool that can just statistically analyze those bytes and predict what encoding they're in.

 ftfy is not that tool.
-I might want to write that tool someday.
+The `guess_bytes` function will do this in very limited cases, but to support more encodings from around the world, something more is needed.

 You may have heard of chardet.
-Chardet is admirable, but it is not that tool either.
-Its heuristics only work on multi-byte encodings, such as UTF-8 and the language-specific encodings used in East Asian languages.
-It works very badly on single-byte encodings, to the point where it will output wrong answers with high confidence.
+Chardet is admirable, but it doesn't completely do the job either.
+Its heuristics are designed for multi-byte encodings, such as UTF-8 and the language-specific encodings used in East Asian languages.
+It works badly on single-byte encodings, to the point where it will output wrong answers with high confidence.

-There is lots of real-world text that's in an unknown single-byte encoding.
-There might be enough information to statistically sort out which encoding is which.
-But nothing, so far, actually does that.
+ftfy's `guess_bytes` doesn't even try the East Asian encodings, so the ideal thing would combine the simple heuristic of `guess_bytes` with the multibyte character set detection of `chardet`.
+This ideal thing doesn't exist yet.

 Module documentation